bamf2077/quarklist/README.md

 # QuarkList
-An Adblock Plus subscription for Chinese users.
+An ABP filter subscription for mainland Chinese users.